Ada-Developers-Academy/jump-start-live/lessons/day6/nested-hashes.md

 By the end of this lesson students will be able to:

-- Build a nested data structure involving hashe and arrays
+- Build a nested data structure involving hashes and arrays
 - Access element in a nested data structure
 - Navigate a nested data structure using a loop